crowdfavorite-mirrors/wp-auto-thickbox-plus/readme.txt

 * FIXED: Removes whitespaces from both ends of gallery caption (regression in v1.5)
 * FIXED: Improved Right-to-Left (RTL) support in Options page when using Persian and so on
 * FIXED: Workaround for the issue that Media Uploader does not work in WordPress 3.3.3 or later
 * FIXED: 'First'/'Last' are not translated in ThickBox window because WordPress translations are split into locale.pot and admin-locale.pot since WordPress 3.4.
-So 'First'/'Last' had translated only in Options page.
+Thereby 'First'/'Last' had translated only in Options page.
 * UPDATED: Added **Persian/Farsi (fa_IR) translation (props Mohammadi)** and **Spanish (es_ES) translation (props Juan Antonio Peón)**, and updated French translation (props JB Prévots) and Japanese translation

 = 1.6 =